getdish/dish/docs/nate.md

 - [ ] make a list of articles for luke
 - [ ] crawler for "header" images for dishes (Pho) (Instagram?)
 - [ ] start crawler to find restaurants instagrams
-- sexy splash page for home
+- splash page for home

-- signup for beta
+---

 - spreadsheet view into all data next to a simple map

----

 - actually a full review card could show at bottom of map when restaurant opened all the way
 - RestaurantDetail social media links